Tribute written by Risa Wilkerson, board chair of the Safe Routes Partnership. Click here to read tributes and memorials to Deb.

 Colleague Leslie Meehan, Associate Director of Primary Prevention at the Tennessee Department of Health said, “Deb was an incredible combination of passion, energy, intellect and brilliance.
 There would be no Safe Routes to School in the U.S. without Deb.
 There will never be another one like her."

 Long-time partner Wendy Landman, Executive Director of WalkBoston, said, “Deb was truly an inspirational leader for the Safe Routes to School movement, and for the broader walking and biking communities.
-I will always remember how she lit up the room with her excitement at the first organizing meeting for the National Partnership.
+I will always remember how she lit up the room with her excitement at the first organizing meeting for the Safe Routes Partnership.
 I hope we can each help keep that light alive by giving all children safe places to walk and bike.”

 Andy Clarke, former executive director of the League of American Bicyclists, worked with Deb for almost 20 years.
 “I will always cherish her focus, indomitable spirit, enthusiasm and the true sense of partnership with which she worked.
-(The National Partnership) perfectly embodies all those characteristics, and the time I spent on the steering committee was a lesson to me in how every good partnership should be run.”
+(The Safe Routes Partnership) perfectly embodies all those characteristics, and the time I spent on the steering committee was a lesson to me in how every good partnership should be run.”

 Many leaders in the movement paid tribute to Deb earlier this year in a video produced by Mia Birk’s team at Alta Planning + Design that was shown at the National Bike Summit, which she had attended every year.